damianoneill/healthbot/website/versioned_docs/version-2.0.2/device-health.md

 For a full list of the KPIs available on your system you can make a [curl](https://curl.haxx.se/) query against the REST API shipped with Healthbot and use [jq](https://stedolan.github.io/jq/) to filter the response.

+> jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.

 ```sh
 curl -s -X GET "https://<server:port>/api/v1/topics/" -H "accept: application/json" -H "Content-Type: application/json" -u <username:password> --insecure | jq '.topic[].rule[].trigger[]? | {name: .["trigger-name"], description: .description}'
 ```